NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 In addition to the three above mentioned values I was also extra interested in the values "no. of rooms", "street name" and "area name".
 This information in conjunction with "sqm", "final price" and "date sold" allows for an analysis of the average price development in Stockholm for different groups.

+## Omx30

+I´m comparing the price development of apartments in Stockholm with the price development of omx30 for the year 2013-2020.

 # Project status
 Closed to finished project.
 Need to tidy up code and add comments in a few places.